 The specific duties of NSHRC are set out in the Act.
 NSHRC has the responsibility of administering and enforcing the provisions of the Act.
-In addition, it develops public information and education programs in the field of human rights to advance the principle that every person is free and equal in dignity and rights without regard to race, religion, creed, colour, ethnic or national origin, sex, gender, gender identity, gender expression or sexual orientation.
-Furthermore, it is mandated to both conduct and encourage research by universities and other bodies in the general field of human rights.
+In addition, it develops public information and education programs in the field of human rights to advance the principle that every person is free and equal in dignity and rights without regard to age, race, colour, religion, creed, ethnic, national or Aboriginal origin, sex (including pregnancy and pay equity), sexual orientation, physical disability, mental disability, family status, marital status, source of invoice, harassment (including sexual harassment), irrational fear of contracting an illness or disease, association with protected groups or individuals, political belief, affiliation or activity, gender identity, gender expression or retaliation.

-NSHRC also works with government by advising and assisting its departments and agencies involving human rights.
-It reports, as required, to the Attorney General and Minister of Justice on the business and activities of the NSHRC.
-It also considers, investigates or administers any matter or activity referred by the Governor in Council or the Minister of Justice.
+NSHRC is further mandated to conduct and encourage research by universities and other bodies in the general field of human rights, and also works with government by advising and assisting its departments and agencies in regard to human rights.

+NSHRC reports, as required, to the Attorney General and Minister of Justice on its business and activities, and also considers, investigates or administers any matter or activity referred by the Governor in Council or the Minister of Justice.

-Core Responsibilities and Services for 2017-18
+Core Responsibilities and Services for 2018-19